Graduate Assistantship Program

 - You must complete the MTSU Graduate Assistantship Application

-Please be sure to include a current telephone number and email address on this form.
+Please be sure to include a current telephone number and your preferred email address on this form.

 Selected students will be notified by the Department.
-Questions about the status of your application should be directed to Monica Wallace at 615-898-2165 or by e-mail at Monica.Wallace@mtsu.edu.
+Questions about the status of your application should be directed to Cindy Howell at 615-898-5627 or by email Cindy.Howell@mtsu.edu.